punchcard60/KubOS/CONTRIBUTING.md

 1. Check if your code follows the [coding conventions](https://github.com/RIOT-OS/RIOT/wiki/Coding-conventions).
 If the code does not comply these style rules, your code will not be merged.

 2. The master branch should always be in a working state.
-The RIOT maintainers will create release tags based on this branch, whenever a milestone is completed.
+The KubOS maintainers will create release tags based on this branch, whenever a milestone is completed.

 3. Comments on a pull request should be added to the request itself, and *not* to the commit.